Professor, Ph.D. Taiji Adachi

 Research and Education

 Living systems have the ability to functionally adapt to the changing mechanical environment by remodeling their structures dynamically at the organ, tissue, cellular and molecular levels.
 The mechanical environment also has an enormous influence on the dynamic rearrangement of the multicellular system during morphogenesis in tissue development as well as the remodeling of intracellular structures during cell division and cell migration.
-To address these interdisciplinary issues from mechanical viewpoints, we are conducting biomechanics research aiming to mechanically understand structural and functional dynamics at the molecular, cellular, and tissue levels, as well as mechanobiology research aiming to elucidate these biological functions, particularly research integrating in vitro experiments, mathematical modeling and computer simulation based on mechanics.
-Furthermore, our goal is to create new materials and structures for regenerative medicine by integrating self-organized structures appearing in a bottom-up manner in bio-molecular systems, with nano- and micro-technologies which control their structures by a top-down engineering approach.
+To address these interdisciplinary issues from mechanical viewpoints, we are conducting biomechanics research aiming to mechanically understand structural and functional dynamics at the molecular, cellular, and tissue levels, as well as mechanobiology research aiming to elucidate these biological functions.
+Our goal is to elucidate pathological mechanisms and develop innovative treatments for diseases based on a fundamental understanding of living systems by integrative approaches of biological experiments, mathematical modeling and computational simulation.

 Fig. 1: Biomechanics of Bone Functional Adaptation